Entjic/cargotrain/README.md

 To run the program either provide an / edit the existing input.txt, or alternatively provide a path to the input file as a start parameter.

 ## Examples
+Notation: Sx: <a, b> denotes the station with id x, that unloads all cargo of type a, and then loads cargo of type b.
 ```mermaid
 graph TD
     S1["S1: <0|1>"]